cocos/cocos-docs/en/animation/marionette/animation-graph-panel.md

 ![animation-graph-panel](animation-graph-panel/animation-graph-panel.png)

-When there are multiple animation graph assets, you can also click the **Switch Animation Graphs** button in the upper right corner of the panel to switch other animation graphs that need to be edited.
+When there are multiple animation graph assets, click the **Switch Animation Graphs** button in the upper right corner of the panel to switch other animation graphs that need to be edited.

 ## Layers